Flow-Bench: A Dataset for Computational Workflow Anomaly Detection: ML Benchmarks on Computational Workflows

-\paragraph{Metrics and benchmark results.} Unsupervised learning involves training models on unlabeled datasets to identify anomalies without explicit guidance.
-Table~\ref{tab:dataset} shows that the binary labels in the dataset are imbalanced.
-Therefore, performance is evaluated using metrics such as ROC-AUC, average precision, and top-k precision scores, in which we initially set the value of $k$ to the number of true anomalies in the test set.
+\paragraph{Metrics and benchmark results.} Table~\ref{tab:dataset} shows that the binary labels in the dataset are imbalanced.
+Therefore, performance is evaluated using metrics such as ROC-AUC, average precision, and top-k recall scores, in which we initially set the value of $k$ to the number of true anomalies in the test set.
+In addition, we also provide the accuracy score for both supervised and unsupervised approaches for comparison across different methods.

-We evaluate the three novel workflows that we have introduced in this work with all the different unsupervised learning methods.
-We summarize the performance metrics discussed above in Table~\ref{tab:model_comp_unsupervised}.
-However, many of the deep learning methods encounter out-of-memory (OOM) and time-limit-exceed (TLE) errors when applied to the 1000 Genome and Montage datasets.
-The inefficiency in handling large sizes of workflows is mainly attributed to the complexity of the operations involved in methods such as graph completion and reconstruction, which operate on sparse graphs.
-These methods encounter difficulties in dealing with the large sizes typically found in datasets like the 1000 Genome and Montage, thereby leading to errors.

-Furthermore, it is observed that deep learning methods, aided by an additional input from the structure, denoted as $A$ in Table~\ref{tab:algorithms}, exhibit improved results relative to traditional statistical methods.
-For instance, the GCNAE algorithm for the 1000 Genome workflow, and Radar for Predict Future Sales workflow demonstrate better performance.
-Moreover, despite better performance, the precision achieved by these approaches is unsatisfactory.
-However, to effectively apply deep learning methods for anomaly detection, it is crucial to carefully design algorithms that can learn good representations of the data and overcome OOM and TLE errors and moreover, improve the accuracy.

-On the other hand, the traditional statistical methods located at the bottom of the table handle large workflows better since most of them do not consider structural information, which typically leads to OOM or TLE errors.
-However, their performance in terms of metrics is found to be poorer, with the best-performing method achieving a ROC-AUC value close to 0.6.
-It is worth noting that in binary scenarios, a ROC-AUC score below 0.5 indicates that the model's performance is worse than random guessing, making it unsuitable for the task.
+The experimental evaluation encompassed the twelve novel scientific workflow applications introduced in this work, employing both supervised (Table~\ref{tab:sl_results}) and unsupervised (Table~\ref{tab:ul_results}) learning methodologies.
+The reported results constitute the mean values across five independent runs.
+Due to space constraints, comprehensive descriptions of the benchmarks, hyperparameter configurations, and complete results are provided in Appendix \ref{appx:benchmark_results}.
+In Table~\ref{tab:ul_results}, we present a comparative analysis of the Graph Auto-encoder (GAE) and Gaussian Mixture Model (GMM) architectures, which operate on graph and tabular data formats, respectively.
+It is noteworthy that the GAE approach exhibited significantly longer training times, despite leveraging GPU acceleration, without yielding substantial performance improvements over the established methods implemented in the PyOD library.
+The inefficiency observed in handling large-scale workflows can be attributed to the computational complexity associated with operations such as graph completion and reconstruction, which operate on sparse graph representations.